Zackory/Pypr-Robots/README.md

 First, let's expand the main partition.
 Do so by typing `sudo raspi-config` and choosing the 'Expand Filesystem' option.
 Now let's clone the git repository using the command `git clone https://github.com/Zackory/Pypr-Robots.git`.
 At this point you can automate the entire setup process by running `./setup.sh`.
-Once the Raspberry Pi is setup, run `sudo python ~/Pypr-Robots/robot-humanoid/humanoid.py` to launch the joystick controller for the humanoid robot.
+Once the setup process is complete, you may connect a USB joystick to the Raspberry Pi and run `sudo python ~/Pypr-Robots/robot-humanoid/humanoid.py` to launch the joystick controller for the humanoid robot.
-Additionally, the commands `sudo python ~/Pypr-Robots/robot-arm/arm.py` and `sudo python ~/Pypr-Robots/robot-courier/courier.py` can be ran to launch the controllers for the robotic arm and courier robot respectively.
+Additionally, the commands `sudo python ~/Pypr-Robots/robot-arm/arm.py` and `sudo python ~/Pypr-Robots/robot-courier/courier.py` can be run to launch the controllers for the robotic arm and courier robot respectively.

 ##